MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-engagement/on-premises/developer/simple-program-web-services.md

 ---
-title: "Run a simple program using web services (Developer Guide for Dynamics 365 for Customer Engagement apps) | MicrosoftDocs"
+title: "Run a simple program using web services (Developer Guide for Dynamics 365 Customer Engagement (on-premises)) | MicrosoftDocs"
 description: "Learn to run a simple program using Dynamics 365 for Customer Engagement web services." ms.custom: ms.date: 03/29/2019